AlexPullen91/True-or-False/README.md

     2. Clicked to enter and typed in "name".
     3. Moused over save to see cursor has changed to pointer instead of no entry sign and then clicked.
     4. Moused over to high scores button and clicked.
 Page changes to highscores.html and "name" is correctly displayed.

+**High Scores sort and cap at 10**

+    1. Played through the game 10 games logging with a unique name and different score each time.
+    2. On 11th playthrough ensured score was high enough to place and submitted with unique name.
+    3. Lowest score drops out in in place of the latest and confirms functionality.

 ### Issues and Resolutions